How much is a Saraz Hand Pan?

 We typically finish custom orders within 4 months from payment.

 Actions speak louder than words however.
 So how is our track record?
-In 2018,
+Since early 2017,

 We realize that offering one of the largest lists of scales available by any builder can also be quite intimidating.
 For our recommendations on how to choose a handpan scale, please visit HERE.